abrisco/rules_helm/README.md

 helm_install(<a href="#helm_install-name">name</a>, <a href="#helm_install-data">data</a>, <a href="#helm_install-helm_opts">helm_opts</a>, <a href="#helm_install-install_name">install_name</a>, <a href="#helm_install-opts">opts</a>, <a href="#helm_install-package">package</a>)
 </pre>

-Produce a script for performing a helm install action
+Produce an executable for performing a `helm install` operation.

 **ATTRIBUTES**